 CHD (Table 1).
-The dataset included all children aged 14 or younger who were murdered in Chicago between 1965 and 1995.
+The dataset included all children aged 14 or younger who were murdered in Chicago between 1965 and 1995, and known to the police.

-To analyze trends over time in risk of homicide victimization, the researchers calculated annual populationbased rates of homicides by the child's gender, developmental age group, and racial/ethnic group (Latino, non-Latino white/other and non-Latino black).
+To analyze trends over time in risk of homicide victimization, the researchers calculated annual population-based rates of homicides by the child's gender, developmental age group, and racial/ethnic group (Latino, non-Latino white/other and non-Latino black).
 These rate calculations required a 31-year population data file with annual data from 1965 to 1995 for boys and girls in three standard census age groups (newborn to four, five to nine and 10 to 14) and three racial/ethnic groups.
 Chicago demographer Marie Bousfield provided annual inter-census population estimates for specific age, gender and race/ethnicity categories (Hispanic, non-Hispanic African American, and non-Hispanic white and "all other" racial groups) (Bousfield, 2002; Bousfield, 1998).
 The category "non-Hispanic, white and all other" includes Asians and Pacific Islanders, Native Americans and whites (Bousfield, 1998).
-Hispanic and non-Hispanic are identified in the following analysis as "Latino," and non-Latino African American as "black."
+Hispanics are identified in the following analysis as "Latino," and non-Latino African Americans as "black."